Entering heaven alive: Muhammad

-Two Islamic shrines on the Temple Mount in Jerusalem, the Al-Aqsa Mosque and the Dome of the Rock, are believed to be the location of Muhammad's ascension to heaven.
+The Al-Aqsa in Jerusalem is believed to be the location of Muhammad's ascension to heaven.

 The Qur'an, central religious text of Islam, teaches that Muhammad was transported from the Great Mosque of Mecca to Al-Aqsa during the Night Journey.
 After leading prayers at the mosque, Muhammad ascended into heaven alive.
 In heaven, he individually greets previous prophets and later, speaks to Allah, who gives him instructions regarding the details of prayer.
 Muhammad's ascent into heaven was temporary, and he later came back to Earth.
 In the hadith, later collections of the reports, teachings, deeds and sayings of Muhammad, the Al-Aqsa Mosque was understood as relating to Temple Mount in Jerusalem.
 The Al-Aqsa Mosque, derived from the name mentioned in the Qur'an, was built on the Temple Mount under the Umayyads several decades after Muhammad's death to commemorate the place from which Muslims believe he had ascended to heaven.